King's Own (3rd Staffordshire) Rifle Militia: Background

-The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two acts of 1557 (4 & 5 Ph. & M. cc.
-2 and 3), which placed selected men, the 'trained bands', under the command of Lords Lieutenant appointed by the monarch.
+The universal obligation to military service in the shire levy was long established in England and its legal basis was updated by the Military Service Act 1557 (4 & 5 Ph. & M. c.
+2) and the Military Service (No. 2) Act 1557 (4 & 5 Ph. & M. c.
+3), which placed selected men, the 'trained bands', under the command of Lords Lieutenant appointed by the monarch.
 This is seen as the starting date for the organised county militia in England.
 The Staffordshire Trained Bands saw some active service during the English Civil War.
 The Militia was re-established in 1662 after the Restoration of the Monarchy, and was popularly seen as the 'Constitutional Force' in contrast to the 'Standing Army' that was tainted by association with the New Model Army that had supported the military dictatorship of The Protectorate.
 However, the militia declined in the years after the Peace of Utrecht in 1713.
 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 reinvigorated county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
 There was a property qualification for officers, who were commissioned by the Lord Lieutenant.
 The Midland counties further from the threat of invasion were generally apathetic: Staffordshire was given a quota of 560 men to raise, but the county leaders failed to do so, and paid a fine instead.

 It was not until the War of American Independence, when Britain was threatened with invasion by the Americans' allies, France and Spain, that the Staffordshire Militia was reformed on 7 February 1777.
 It served until 1783 and was called out again at the beginning of the French Revolutionary War.
-Additional quotas (the Supplementary Militia) were called up in 1797 – Staffordshire's quota rose to 2095 men – and the following year the 2nd and 3rd Staffordshire Militia were formed from these men.
+Additional quotas (the Supplementary Militia) were called up in 1797 – Staffordshire's quota rose to 2,095 men – and the following year the 2nd and 3rd Staffordshire Militia were formed from these men.
 In 1799 there was a recruiting drive to get militiamen to volunteer for the Regular Army.
 The colonel of the 2nd Staffordshire Militia, Lord Granville Leveson-Gower, offered to raise a regiment for foreign service and soon obtained 300 recruits from the three Staffordshire regiments; however, King George III objected and the plan was scrapped.
 The following year the militia quotas were reduced, the 2nd and 3rd Staffordshires were disbanded and their remaining men incorporated into the 1st Regiment.
 After the Peace of Amiens broke down in 1803, the militia were embodied once more.
 After several periods of duty guarding the royal residences, George III commanded in 1805 that the 1st Staffordshire Militia should become the King's Own Staffordshire Militia.
 The King's Own served until the end of the Napoleonic Wars.